Fortnite guide: tips and tricks, how to play, how to improve, how to win

 You probably haven't heard of it...

-I’m going to go out on a limb here and assume that you’ve heard about Epic Games’ supercalifragilistic Battle Royale mega-hit and how everyone from here to the Oort Cloud is playing it right now.
-But what you may not have heard in such abundance is how to play to the very best of your abilities.
-Because Fortnite is far more complex and competitive a game than one might expect it to be at first glance, and the more you learn, the more you realise how much there is left to learn.
+Fortnite has been a masterclass in exceeding expectations in many ways, not least because of its deceptively high skill ceiling.
+This beast of a Battle Royale not only has a great deal of weapons and locations with which to familiarise yourself, but also a whole host of systems such as building and editing, the Storm, healing and shield items, piloting land and air vehicles, and much more besides.

-But despair not, fellow pickaxe-swinger, for that’s where our Fortnite guide comes in!
-Below we’ve put together more or less everything we can possibly think of on the behemoth that is Fortnite: Battle Royale.
-Seriously, we’ve got it all: how to get set up, how to build properly, weapon stats, best locations to drop, in-depth explanations of items, vehicles, the storm… All with the ultimate goal of equipping you with the knowledge to improve your game ten times over.
+So to that end, we’ve put together the below Fortnite guide, where you’ll find pretty much everything we can possibly think of on the behemoth that is Fortnite: Battle Royale.
+Seriously, we’ve got it all: how to get set up, how to build properly, weapon stats, best locations to drop, in-depth explanations of items and weekly challenges… All with the ultimate goal of equipping you with the knowledge to improve your game ten times over.

 Fortnite Battle Royale guide

-Over the coming days and weeks we’ll be working hard to expand this series of guides with useful tips and tricks, in-depth up-to-date explanations of various weapons and locations, top pro and streamer tactics for winning innumerable games back-to-back, and much more.
+We’ve been hard at work expanding this series of guides with tips and tricks, explanations and strategies, beginner’s guides and advanced tricks employed by popular streamers and pro players.
 Below you can peruse all our other pages and learn how to get the upper hand in any situation, from Battle Bus to Victory Royale.
-Further below, we’ve explained some of the core concepts of Fortnite that you ought to understand when you first start playing, as well as some useful tips and tricks, some of which might even surprise the more seasoned Fortnite veterans.
+Further below, we’ve explained some of the core concepts of Fortnite that you ought to understand when you first start playing, as well as some useful pointers which might surprise even the more seasoned of Fortnite veterans.
+All these pages are up to date as of v7.10, so look no further than here for the most hot-off-the-press news and discoveries!

 Fortnite guides list